 Emily Fletcher, now in her fifth season as the women's golf head coach, has continued to guide Northwestern to success on and off the course.
 Under Fletcher's direction, Northwestern has qualified for four-consecutive NCAA Regionals from 2010-13, breaking program records along the way.
 Fletcher was duely recognized for her leadership during the 2010-11 season as she was named Big Ten's Co-Coach of the Year, the first Wildcat head coach to earn such an honor.
 She earned Big Ten Coach of the Year honors in 2013 after guiding Northwestern to a share of its first Big Ten title in program history.

-The Wildcats are in the midst of a banner 2012-13 season, one that saw Northwestern tie for first at the 2013 Big Ten Championships, with all six competitors placing in the top-25, including three in the top 10.
+The Wildcats had a banner 2012-13 season, one that saw Northwestern tie for first at the 2013 Big Ten Championships, with all six competitors placing in the top-25, including three in the top 10.
 NU shared the 2013 Big Ten Championship title with Purdue as freshman Kaitlin Park led the Wildcats with her sixth-place finish and spot on the All-Championship Team.

 Following the conference tournament, Fletcher was tabbed 2013 Big Ten Coach of the Year and had two players receive other Big Ten accolades.
 Kaitlin Park became just the second Wildcat (and the first under Fletcher) to earn the title of Big Ten Freshman of the Year while also landing a spot on the All-Big Ten First Team.
 Sophomore Hana Lee also earned First-Team All-Big Ten status while leading the team in scoring average throughout the 2012-13 season.